Chapter 7 Bankruptcy Attorney in Washington, D.C.

 Are you afraid to open your credit card statement because you are delinquent on several payments and the late fees are piling up?
 Are you in danger of having your paycheck garnished, or is it being garnished right now?
 Do you cringe when the phone rings because you know it is a harassing creditor?

-At the Law Firm of Kevin D. Judd, our lawyer can provide you with workable options to stop creditor harassment and eliminate your debt.
+At the Law Firm of Kevin D. Judd, our Maryland Chapter 7 lawyer can provide you with workable options to stop creditor harassment and eliminate your debt.
 We can help you relieve yourself from overbearing debt and give you a fresh start.

 Eliminate Your Debt & Get on the Path to Financial Freedom

-Although new bankruptcy laws have made it more difficult to file for Chapter 7 bankruptcy, it is still possible for many people.
+Although new bankruptcy laws have made it more difficult to file for Chapter 7 bankruptcy in Maryland and Washington D.C., it is still possible for many people.
 Our attorney can evaluate your situation to see whether bankruptcy will help you and your family eliminate your debt and stop garnishments.

 When you file bankruptcy, you receive an “automatic stay” that prevents creditors from any further collection activity.
 You will then work with your attorney to differentiate between your dischargeable debts and your non-dischargeable debts.